aravind-sadharani/chandraveena/src/blog/r4-panchamkauns/index.md

 ## Release Links

+Please note that since this performance was held in a place of worship, video recording is not available, however, we are uploading the full audio file to YouTube, with Information Cards for your enjoyment.

-The full video recording of the Raga Alapana of this performance is available at
+The full video recording of the Raga Alapana of this performance is available at https://youtu.be/rl9k14yEJjk

-The full video recording of the Pallavi of this performance is available at
+The full video recording of the Pallavi of this performance is available at https://youtu.be/j8lSjfzCcGE

-Snippets from this performance are available at
+Snippets from this performance are available at https://youtu.be/c7O7weNTDZs

 Purchase CD quality audio of the performance from https://chandraveena.bandcamp.com/album/live-at-vadodara